-- 3.1 Home seekers must be aged 16 years or over to apply to join the housing register but those home seekers under the age of 18 may be subject to locally agreed protocols which will determine the type of property and support services required for them to be considered for accommodation. - 3.2 Home seekers aged 16 and 17 looking for social housing in North West Leicestershire must provide details of a guarantor.
-The guarantor must be a responsible person such as a parent or other close family member, or a representative from a support agency, such as Social Services. - 3.3 Subject to 3.4 home seekers aged 16 and 17 will be assessed in the same way as all other home seekers joining the housing register.
-Only those with a guarantor in place will be offered accommodation. - 3.4 When an application is received from a homeless home seeker aged 16 or 17, North West Leicestershire District Council will in the first instance, seek to establish if accommodation should be provided under Section 20 of the Children Act 1989 and will request that Children and Young People's Services undertake a "child in need" assessment.
-If it is established that the child is not a "child in need" the application will be assessed in the same way as all other home seekers joining the housing register - 3.5 When an application is received from a lone parent under the age of 18, North West Leicestershire District Council will seek to carry out a joint assessment of needs and support with Social Services.
-The assessment will only be undertaken after the home seeker has given their consent. - 3.6 Although under 18s are allowed on the housing register it is at each landlord's discretion if, and under which circumstances, they will rehouse home seekers under 18.
+- 3.1 Home seekers must be aged 16 years or over to apply to join the housing register but those home seekers under the age of 18 may be subject to locally agreed protocols which will determine the type of property and support services required for them to be considered for accommodation. - 3.2 Home seekers aged 16 and 17 looking for social housing in North West Leicestershire must provide details of a guarantor and/or a person to hold the tenancy in trust to be allowed onto and remain on the register.
+The guarantor/trustee must be a responsible person such as a parent or other close family member, or a representative from a support agency, such as Social Services. - 3.3 Subject to 3.4 home seekers aged 16 and 17 will be assessed in the same way as all other home seekers joining the housing register. - 3.4 When an application is received from a homeless home seeker aged 16 or 17, North West Leicestershire District Council will in the first instance, seek to establish if accommodation should be provided under Section 20 of the Children Act 1989 and will request that Children and Young People's Services undertake a "child in need" assessment.
+If it is established that the child is not a "child in need" and other suitable accommodation cannot be secured through the Council's Homelessness Duties, the application will be assessed in the same way as all other home seekers joining the housing register - 3.5 When an application is received from a lone parent under the age of 18, North West Leicestershire District Council will seek to carry out a joint assessment of needs and support with Social Services.
+The assessment will only be undertaken after the home seeker has given their consent. - 3.6 Although under 18s are allowed on the housing register it is at each landlord's discretion if, and under which circumstances, they will rehouse home seekers under 18. - 3.7 Six months before a young person's 18th birthday the Council will consider an application for accommodation from someone without a guarantor/trustee as per 3.2 but they may be overlooked for accommodation until their 18th birthday.
+All other qualification criteria will still apply.